Sharavati Express

 Sharavati Express is a weekly passenger train service of Indian Railways between Mysore and Mumbai.
-This train follows the same time slot as that of Chalukya Express.
+This train follows the same time slot as that of Dadar–Puducherry Chalukya Express and Dadar–Tirunelveli Chalukya Express.
 This runs via Hassan and joins the Bangalore-Hubli main line at Arsikere.
 It is named after the Sharavati River of Karnataka.

 Sharavati Express operates as train number 11035 from Dadar to Mysore and as train number 11036 in the reverse direction.